tjFogarty/tj-ie/src/site/posts/getting-started-with-wordpress-and-unit-testing.md

 ## Setup

 You'll need an install of WordPress.
-This might be an existing project, or a fresh install. {% external-link "http://wp-cli.org/", "WP-CLI" %} is a very handy tool for quickly setting this up, but it'll also do many, many other things for you that I won't cover here e.g. {% external-link "http://wp-cli.org/commands/db/export/", "exporting a database" %}, and even {% external-link "http://wp-cli.org/commands/plugin/install/", "installing plugins" %}.
+This might be an existing project, or a fresh install.
+[WP-CLI](http://wp-cli.org/) is a very handy tool for quickly setting this up, but it'll also do many, many other things for you that I won't cover here e.g. [exporting a database](http://wp-cli.org/commands/db/export/), and even [installing plugins](http://wp-cli.org/commands/plugin/install/).

-Next up, you'll need {% external-link "https://getcomposer.org/", "Composer" %} installed.
+Next up, you'll need [Composer](https://getcomposer.org/) installed.
 I'm using this to install PHPUnit globally with the command `composer global require "phpunit/phpunit=4.7.*`.
 You can verify the successful installation with `phpunit --version` in your terminal provided you have Composer packages added to your path.
-(To do this, see this {% external-link "http://akrabat.com/global-installation-of-php-tools-with-composer/", "useful post" %}.)
+(To do this, see this [useful post](http://akrabat.com/global-installation-of-php-tools-with-composer/).)

 Within the root of your WordPress project you'll need to run `svn co http://develop.svn.wordpress.org/trunk/tests/phpunit/includes/`.
 This integrates with PHPUnit to make writing our tests a little easier.
 Want to create a post? `$this->factory->post->create()`.
 Want to create 30 posts? `$this->factory->post->create_many(30)`.
 This goes for posts, users, comments, categories; anything you might need to generate.
-You can {% external-link "https://core.trac.wordpress.org/browser/trunk/tests/phpunit/includes/factory.php", "browse the source" %} to learn more about it.
+You can [browse the source](https://core.trac.wordpress.org/browser/trunk/tests/phpunit/includes/factory.php) to learn more about it.

 This doesn't <em>have</em> to be in the root of your project, but this just happens to be where I've set up mine.
 You should now see an `includes` folder in your project root.